Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 Task 3, Experimental Question:

-	In the command line type 'python experiment.py'.
+	In the command line, type 'python experiment.py'.
+Press the return key.

 	This will automatically perform an experiment with 1000 trials, but the number of trials can be controlled by specifying an integer as a command line argument.
 This will output a csv file containing the data collected from the experiment.
 To produce the histogram and stats, in the command line type 'python produce_plots.py'.
+Press the return key.

 	The histogram relies on pandas, so make sure that is installed.
 Take the following steps below.
 	1. Type 'curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py' in the command line.
+Press the return key.
 	2. Type 'python get-pip.py' in the command line.
+Press the return key.
 	3. Type 'pip install pandas' in the command line.
+Press the return key.